actris-cloudnet/cloudnet-submit/README.md

 cloudnet-submit --generate-config
 ```

-This will generate a `cloudnet-config.toml` file in your working directory.
+This will generate a file named `cloudnet-config.toml` in your working directory.

 Update your submission credentials in the `user_account` section,
 and update `site`, `instrument`, `instrument_pid` and `path_fmt` fields
 to match your instrument/model setup.
 Remove unnecessary instrument and model sections.

 ```toml
 # cloudnet-config.toml